Pakistan's Pervez Musharraf sentenced to deat... | Taiwan News

 A Pakistani court sentenced one-time leader Pervez Musharraf to death in absentia on Tuesday, concluding a yearslong trial.
-The three-judge panel previously found the exiled general guilty of high treason for suspending the constitution in 2007.
+The three-judge panel previously found the exiled general guilty of high treason for suspending the constitution and imposing a state of emergency in 2007.

 The retired general resigned in 2008 to avoid impeachment.